LinkedIn Facebook Instagram

 2003

 Chad and Jeannie acquire an office building in Overland Park, KS.
-Inside, a modest 2,500 sf data center became the catalyst for a business transformation that redefined an industry.
+Inside, a modest 2,500 square-foot data center became the catalyst for a business transformation that redefined an industry.

 2005

-QGC launches Quality Technology Services (QTS) after acquiring a 380,000 sf data center in Suwannee, GA.
+QGC launches Quality Technology Services (QTS) after acquiring a 380,000 square-foot data center in Suwanee, GA.

 2009